sage-code/maj/case.md

 the last _use-case_ is actually the most valuable of all;

-# but where
+# maj world

-Maj is articulated and laud; it can be spoken in the forest, mountains or in the desert; not good under water where you should use clicking sounds like Dolphins do; Maj do not use clicking sounds;
+Maj world is a future world where the people speack many languages.
+Maj is not spoken in on Earth but on space.
+It is preffered language on Marth and diverse moons that are colonized.
+Long distant travelers and deep space stations population is using Maj to send messages and communicate.

+Maj is a quiet language.
+It can be spoken by humans but usually people are using it for writing messages and making voice commands.
+Long space voiages are lonely and requires faster communication over longer distances using text messages.
+Ship computers and stations also preffer to speack Maj.

+Innitially Maj was developped for computers as a back-end language.
+However humans have learned this language to communicate with the computer.
+Now the language has evolved and is also used by space age population.

-Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language;
+Maj can be used on chat; it has specifics for describing computer languages and algorithms. therefore Maj is a descriptive _pseudo-code_ and _domain specific_ language used for space travel;

-Maj can be spoken in public but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America  or Europe some words could sound familiar.
+Maj can be spoken on Earth too but nobody will understand you; especially if you are in China, Russia or Africa, but if you are on America or Europe some words could sound familiar.
+Many space travelers get reach in space and return to Earth for retirement.
+Unfortunately they have to accomodate earth gravity and learn how to sepack English or Euro.

-# but how
+Euro is an aristochratic advanced natural language spoken in Europe.
+It has a revolutionary grammar and is considered a supperior language.
+Maj is a vulgar language considered a jargon spoken by workers and space travelers.
+People who do not speack anything else but Maj are considered primitive and bad educated.

+## design:

-we have shorten the words to reduce cost of pronunciation; so Maj can be faster and more efficient than other Romance languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages;
+maj have shorte words to reduce cost of typing; so Maj can be faster and more efficient than other languages; after initial calculation we estimate Maj is on average 20% more efficient than other languages;

 in other languages, some writers are using abbreviations. in Maj all the words are already abbreviated; therefore further abbreviation makes no sense. foreign words can be used in Maj but must be enclosed with double quotes FRA:"française" is pronounced: /fʁɑ̃.sɛz/ for example.

-We use two functions to compute cost of words during word design. one is considering pronunciation and another one is considering the cost of writing.
-We replace expensive letters with simpler letters to make the language more efficient.

-**design:**

 * Maj re-purpose some redundant letters: { Q, K, X, Y };
 * Maj do not use cedilla letters like: Franch, Romanian or German;